cleipski/Citibike/README.md

 <img src="img/subscriber_growth_demographics_2015_2016.png" width="600"/>

 Engagement by male and female subscribers has grown from 2015 to 2016 across all ages.
 The growth ratio is very similar between between both user cohorts, except for the age bracket of 35 to 55 years.
-At these ages, engagement among women actually grew stronger over the last two years than for their men.
+At these ages, engagement among women actually grew stronger over the last two years than for men.

 <img src="img/subscriber_growth_ratio_2015_2016.png" width="300"/>

-> Engagement among women 35 to 55 years of age grew stronger from 2015 to 2016 than for their male peers.
+> <span style="color: red;">Engagement among women 35 to 55 years of age grew stronger from 2015 to 2016 than for their male peers.</span>